rootCircle/Zoom-AutoRecorder/README.md

 ### Introduction
 Zoom Recorder is a free and open-source Python-based GUI-operated screen recorder and scheduler for Zoom meetings.
-It is a complete rewrite of [AutoRecorder](https://github.com/Microsoftlabs/AutoRecorder) with added GUI and reduced bugs.
+It is a complete rewrite of [AutoRecorder](https://github.com/Microsoftlabs/AutoRecorder) with added GUI and reduced bugs, aimed at simplicity and ease of use while requiring minimal user-details and program configuration across all platforms.

 ### How to Use
 1. Download the binary/code from [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/releases).
 2. Run the executable or the main.py file as per the case may be.
-3. Install the required libraries if you are using source code.
+3. [Optional] Install the required libraries if you are using source code.
-4. [Optional] Then you can make an executable from the step given [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#build-an-executable).
+     - Then you can make an executable from the step given [here](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#build-an-executable).
 Then revert to step 2.
-5. Create a service by entering the details in the app's GUI homepage.
+4. Create a service by entering the details in the app's GUI homepage.
      - In case of doubt, you can watch the [walkthrough video](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#video).
-6. It is always recommended to test against a [Test Meeting](https://zoom.us/test) before attending a real meeting.
+5. It is always recommended to test against a [Test Meeting](https://zoom.us/test) before attending a real meeting.
-7. Make sure that steps 1,2 & 5 of the [requirements](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements) are fulfilled.
+6. Make sure that steps 1,2 & 5 of the [requirements](https://github.com/Microsoftlabs/Zoom-AutoRecorder/edit/main/README.md#requirements) are fulfilled.
-8. In App GUI, click on 'Load Pre-created Service'.
+7. In App GUI, click on 'Load Pre-created Service'.
 It will show all the logs of services created in the past.
-9. Then, click 'Autoload Suitable Service'.
+8. Then, click 'Autoload Suitable Service'.
-10. Finally, click 'Start Service'.
+9. Finally, click 'Start Service'.

 BOOM!
 You are ready to use this software like a champ!